PONOdata/Pono-toolkit/README.md

 - Change settings like power mode, battery charging mode, etc. that are available only through Vantage.
 - Spectrum RGB, 4-zone RGB and White backlight keyboards support.
 - Monitor dGPU activity (NVIDIA only).
-- Define Actions that will run when the laptop is i.e. connected to AC power.
+- Define Actions that will run when the laptop is e.g. connected to AC power.
 - View battery statistics.
 - Control laptop features from command line
 - Check for driver and software updates.